-- A. Stream, wetland, riparian, and upland restoration or enhancement projects as authorized by the City. - B. Farming practices as defined in ORS 215.203 and farm uses, excluding buildings and structures, as defined in ORS 215.203. - C. Utility service using a single utility pole. - D. Boundary and topographic surveys leaving no cut scars greater than three inches in diameter on live parts of native plants listed in the Oregon City Native Plant List. - E. Soil tests, borings, test pits, monitor well installations, and other minor excavations necessary for geotechnical, geological or environmental investigation, provided that disturbed areas are restored to pre-existing conditions as approved by the Community Development Director. - F. Trails meeting all of the following: - 1.
+- A. Stream, wetland, riparian, and upland restoration or enhancement projects as authorized by the City. - B. Farming practices as defined in ORS 215.203 and farm uses, excluding buildings and structures, as defined in ORS 215.203. - C. Utility service using a single utility pole or where no more than 100 square feet of ground surface is

+- disturbed outside of the top-of-bank of water bodies and where the disturbed area is restored to the pre-construction conditions. - D. Boundary and topographic surveys leaving no cut scars greater than three inches in diameter on live parts of native plants listed in the Oregon City Native Plant List. - E. Soil tests, borings, test pits, monitor well installations, and other minor excavations necessary for geotechnical, geological or environmental investigation, provided that disturbed areas are restored to pre-existing conditions as approved by the Community Development Director. - F. Trails meeting all of the following: - 1.
 Construction shall take place between May 1 and October 30 with hand held equipment; - 2.
-Widths shall not exceed forty-eight inches and trail grade shall not exceed twenty percent; - 3.
+Widths shall not exceed 48 inches and trail grade shall not exceed 20 percent; - 3.
 Construction shall leave no scars greater than three inches in diameter on live parts of native plants; - 4.
-Located no closer than twenty-five feet to a wetland or the top of banks of a perennial stream, or no closer than ten feet of an intermittent stream; - 5.
+Located no closer than 25 feet to a wetland or the top of banks of a perennial stream or 10 feet of an intermittent stream; - 5.
 No impervious surfaces; and - 6.
-No native trees greater than one-inch in diameter may be removed or cut, unless replaced with an equal number of native trees of at least two-inch diameter and planted within ten feet of the trail. - G. Land divisions provided they meet the following standards, and indicate the following on the final plat: - Lots shall have their building sites (or buildable areas) entirely located at least five feet from the NROD boundary shown on the City's adopted NROD map.
-For the purpose of this subparagraph, "building site" means an area of at least 3,500 square feet with minimum dimensions of forty feet wide by forty feet deep; - 2.
+No native trees greater than one (1) inch in diameter may be removed or cut, unless replaced with an equal number of native trees of at least 2-inch diameter and planted within 10 feet of the trail - G. Land divisions provided they meet the following standards, and indicate the following on the final plat: - 1.
+Lots shall have their building sites (or buildable areas) entirely located at least 5 feet from the NROD boundary shown on the City's adopted NROD map.
+For the purpose of this subparagraph, "building site" means an area of at least 3,500 square feet with minimum dimensions of 40 feet wide by 40 feet deep; - 2.
 All public and private utilities (including water lines, sewer lines or drain fields, and stormwater disposal facilities) are located outside the NROD; - 3.
-Impervious streets, driveways and parking areas shall be located at least ten feet from the NROD; and - 4.
+Streets, driveways and parking areas where all pavement shall be located at least 10 feet from the NROD; and - 4.
 The NROD portions of all lots are protected by: - a.
-A conservation easement; or - b.
-A lot or tract created and dedicated solely for unimproved open space or conservation purposes. - H. Site Plan and Design Review applications where all new construction is located outside of the NROD boundary shown on the City's adopted NROD map, and the NROD area is protected by a conservation easement approved in form by the City. - I. Routine repair and maintenance of existing structures, roadways, driveways and utilities. - J. Replacement, additions, alterations and rehabilitation of existing structures, roadways, utilities, etc., where the ground level impervious surface area is not increased. - K. Measures approved by the City of Oregon City to remove or abate nuisances or hazardous conditions. - 1.
-Tree Removal.
-The Community Development Director may permit the removal of any tree determined to be a dead, hazardous, or diseased tree as defined in OCMC 17.04.
-Any tree that is removed in accordance with this Section (L) shall be replaced with a new tree of at least 1⁄2-inch caliper or at least six foot overall height.
-An exception to this requirement may be granted if the applicant demonstrates that a replacement tree has already been planted in anticipation of tree
+A conservation easement; or - b A lot or tract created and dedicated solely for unimproved open space or conservation purposes. - H. Site Plan and Design Review applications where all new construction is located outside of the NROD boundary shown on the City's adopted NROD map, and the NROD area is protected by a conservation easement approved in form by the City. - I. Routine repair and maintenance of existing structures, roadways, driveways and utilities. - J. Replacement, additions, alterations and rehabilitation of existing structures, roadways, utilities, etc., where the ground level impervious surface area is not increased. - K. Measures mandated by the City of Oregon City to remove or abate nuisances or hazardous conditions. - L. Planting of native vegetation and the removal of non-native, invasive vegetation (as identified on the Oregon City Native Plant List), and removal of refuse and fill, provided that: - 1.
+All work is done using hand-held equipment; - 2.
+No existing native vegetation is disturbed or removed; and - 3.
+All work occurs outside of wetlands and the top-of-bank of streams.